valle-xyz/merkle-tree-tutorial/README.md

 });
 ```

-You can run this test with `npx jest -t "1_1: Inspecting the tree"`.
+You can run this test with `npx jest -t "1: three leafs"`.

 You will see this output: